 In addition to our primary hospital location at the Academic Health Center in Indianapolis, IN, we have convenient locations to better serve our communities throughout the state.

-Sort through 14 facilities offering Hypoplastic Left Heart Syndrome care by entering your city or zip below.
+Sort through 14 facilities offering Hypoplastic Left Heart Syndrome (HLHS) care by entering your city or zip below.